TashaTJ/pawsome-portraits-v4/README.md

 ## Colour Scheme

-My colour scheme will take inspiration from the hero image including white, mellow gold and Black.
+My colour scheme will take inspiration from the hero image including white, mellow gold, turquoise and black.
 These colours will form a strong monochrome base point for the website, allowing the vibrant colours of the artwork to ‘pop’.
 I used [coolors.co](https://coolors.co/d3ab9e-eac9c1-ebd8d0-fffbff-fefeff) to generate some colour codes as inspiration for the site.
 After some experimentation I settled on some different shades of the original selection to ensure contrast was optimised for a good UX.

 Original Colours: